tdf-discipline-cybersecurity/ax/README.md

 # Overview
 The Distributed Scanning Framework for Everybody!
+Join our Discord https://discord.gg/KYcD5E4qjU!

 Ax Framework is a free and open-source tool utilized by Bug Hunters and Penetration Testers to efficiently operate in multiple cloud environments.
 It helps build and deploy repeatable infrastructure tailored for offensive security purposes.